w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/snowbridge-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Snowbridge protocol:
+Here you will find a variety of dashboards that help visualize data from the Snowbridge protocol:

 - [Snowbridge](https://dune.com/substrate/snowbridge): A comprehensive analysis of Snowbridge,
   including: Ethereum Related On Chain Data Analysis, Analysis of Messages with Ethereum.